cloudquery/cloudquery/website/pages/blog/analysing-gcp-cost-with-bigquery-and-cq.md

 Last week we just announced our [BigQuery destination](/blog/announcing-cloudquery-bigquery-destination) and already saw some interesting use-cases around cost we wanted to share!

 Exporting [GCP billing data to BigQuery](https://cloud.google.com/billing/docs/how-to/export-data-bigquery) is a powerful way to analyse your GCP cost.
-However, sometimes it is not enough to just have the billing data in BigQuery.
+However, sometimes it is not enough to have the billing data in BigQuery.
 You also need to correlate it with your cloud infrastructure data.
-This tutorial will show how to correlate between GCP billing data and CloudQuery data with BigQuery to optimise cost.
+This tutorial will show how to correlate between GCP billing data and CloudQuery data with BigQuery to optimize cost.

 ## Prerequisites